-If you need to contact the Swift Group, please be aware of the following:
+If you need to contact the Swift Group, please remember to quote your serial/chassis number of your caravan.

-When contacting Swift Customer Service, please quote your name, postcode and serial number of your caravan.
 This can be found on the weight plate labels located next to the exterior door and inside the gas locker.
 It is also etched into the side windows.